-“I don’t even know where to start.
+“I don’t even know where to start the VA claims process.
 The VA is confusing, there’s so much information to consume, and we talk about getting conditions service-connected, but what about the beginning?”
 We hear this a lot, and our goal at VA Claims Insider is to give you the full-service approach to your VA claim; so let’s start at the very beginning.

 We will be going through each step to start your VA Disability claim.
 It is the same process whether you will be getting out in 6 months or have been out for 6 years.
 We will be covering: how to submit your Intent to File, which military records are needed, how to get a decision faster, how to prove service connection for issues not reported, and tips for record retrieval.